Laolu-Oderinde/Laolu-Oderinde/README.md

 - 👀 I’m interested in DataScience, HydroSpatial Programming and Machine Learning
 - 🌱 I’m currently learning DataScience & GeoSpatial Programming
 - 💞️ I’m looking to collaborate on DataScience Projects
-- 📫 How to reach me :- olaoluwa.m.oderinde@gmail.com
+- 📫 How to reach me :- olaoluwa.m.oderinde@gmail.com, olaoluwa.oderinde@usm.edu

 <!---
 Laolu-Oderinde/Laolu-Oderinde is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.